Lillian Liu is a young, multi-faceted, and versatile artist specializing in:

 classical piano performance, photography, retouching, music education, and modeling.

-Dedicated not only to performance but also to music education, Lillian is on faculty at the Vancouver Academy of Music, Semiahmoo Academy of Music for both piano and violin, and the Langley Community School of Music.
-Trained in piano pedagogy by Alice Enns, she has also worked in environments with children for early music education such as the Redbridge Music Service in London and in her respective musical institutions.
+Lillian is on faculty at the Vancouver Academy of Music, Semiahmoo Academy of Music for both piano and violin, and the Langley Community School of Music.
+Trained in pedagogy by Alice Enns, she has also worked in environments with children for early music education outside of her respective institutions, such as the Redbridge Music Service in London.